 Get ready for a glacier adventure you will never forget!

 This exclusive Juneau tour will take you on a canoe paddle over an iceberg-filled lake, walk on top of the Mendenhall Glacier, and explore it's deep blue glacial pools and crevasses.
-On this Juneau glacier tour you will also be able to explore the Mendenhall Glacier ice caves if the conditions are safe to enter.
 Every portion of this tour boasts stunning views and unforgettable environments.
 The exclusivity of this limited-capacity excursion provides an up-close experience with the glacier away from the crowds.

 Your tour guide will transport you from the cruise ship terminal in downtown Juneau to the Mendenhall Glacier.
 The adventure starts with a native-style canoe paddle across Mendenhall Lake, which is brimming with icebergs and expansive views of the glacier from the water.
 Along the way, enjoy learning about the Mendenhall Glacier, Alaska's history, the local community, traditional ways of life, and the unique Alaska environment from your friendly and entertaining guide.

-After the scenic paddle, your knowledgeable guide(s) will beach the canoe next to the base of the glacier and lead your group on a hike onto the glacier's surface with 360-degree views of expansive untouched natural beauty; you'll possibly even discover one of the brilliant blue Alaska ice caves.
+After the scenic paddle, your knowledgeable guide(s) will beach the canoe next to the base of the glacier and lead your group on a hike onto the glacier's surface with 360-degree views of expansive untouched natural beauty.
 You will be able to document this experience of a lifetime with multiple photo opportunities; so don't forget your camera!

 The tour concludes with a return paddle across Mendenhall Lake and transportation back to the cruise ship terminal.